cainsusk/BitcoinCore-Architecture/A1/script.md

 Light nodes are nodes that maintain only a subset of the total `blockchain` which can verify transactions using a simplified verification method.

+# Functional Architecture
+In a functional sense, Nodes can be understood to have a layered architecture.
+Each node is made up of three layers:

+ - The User Interface
+ - Local Bitcoin Core Protocol
+ - The Connection Layer

 # Wallet